If you’re a writer who wants to move on to the next stage of your writing journey, there’s no better time to set a writing goal than right now.

 Whatever your writing dreams, no matter how big or small, every writing goal is achieved via small steps- smaller goals- that all lead to your final big dream.

-Let’s take a look at three different types of writing goals.
+Let’s take a look at four different types of writing goals.

 Many writers aim towards having a writing career.